 In May 2019, the Company entered into an amendment to the lease agreement to rent additional space in the same facility under the same terms as its existing facility lease except the terms of payment.
 Under the terms of the amendment, the Company paid a one-time fee of approximately \$63,000 for the additional space and the lease agreement was set to terminate in July 2021.
-No other payments are due under the lease agreement and no renewal option is available.
-As the entire lease is prepaid, there is no associated lease liability.
+No other payments were due under the lease agreement and no renewal option is available.
+As the entire lease was prepaid, there was no associated lease liability.